Review publications in your Master List folders to determine if de-duplication is necessary

 Follow the process for step 6 (the process is the same, except at the Subfolder level).

 A citing work may appear in multiple Citation Subfolders as well as the Master List folder.
 This occurs when a citing paper makes reference to more than one of your articles or you have cited your own article.
 In these cases the duplicate should be kept.

 Total citations for each type of publication can be used in the documentation for tenure, promotion, grant proposals, etc.

 Want to know your h-index?

 Monitor email Citation Alerts and add new works that cite your publications to the appropriate Citation Subfolder.

 This will begin to build the list of citations of your work in preparation for your next appraisal or advancement process.

 Always remember to de-duplicate each Master List folder or Citation Subfolder again when you need to tally your counts!
 This is due to new input from multiple databases.

-As you publish new items, be sure to add these publications to your Master Publication List!
+As you publish new items, be sure to add these publications to your Master List folders!